CONTENTS

 Procedural Clerk:

-in favour of that motion?
+of that motion?
 Any opposed?
-I declare the motion carried and invite
+I declare the motion carried and invite MLA

-D. Harrison: — Thank you, committee members.
-I’ll
+Chair D. Harrison: — Thank you, committee members.
+I’ll introduce

-introduce everyone before we proceed to our business.
-And there’s any
+everyone before we proceed to our business.
+And there’s any substitutions?

-Kevin Kasun; Kevin Weedmark; Noor Burki is substituting in for Tajinder Grewal tonight; and Brittney
+Kevin Weedmark; Noor Burki is substituting in for Tajinder Grewal tonight; and Brittney Senger is

 supplementary estimates no. 2 were committed to the Standing Committee on